daazarov/EVEClient.NET/README.md

 ### Customizations

-For example, you don't want to return a 304 http status code when using ETag, but rather return cached data from your local storage.
+For example, you don't want to return a 304 http status code when using ETag option, but rather return cached data from your local storage.

 To do this, create a new handler, which will then be connected to the existing pipelines.